 The company has been facing issues related to its expansion project in Dahej, Gujarat.
 The company is facing penalty by the Gujarat Govt for delays in project completion, which Ultramarine & Pigments Ltd is contesting on account of delays in the handover of the land by the govt.
 All these details are available in the contingent liability section of the annual report for FY2016 of the company:

-However, as per the management disclosure in the management discussion & analysis (MDA) section in the FY2016 annual report, the management is having second thoughts about this plant:
+However, as per the management disclosure in the management discussion & analysis (MDA) section in the FY2016 annual report, page 12, the management is having second thoughts about this plant:

 Therefore, an investor should keep a constant vigil on the developments related to the Dahej, Gujarat plant of the company and the enforcement of the penalty by the Gujarat Govt, if any.